Appointment steps

 Once your video call has started, you can treat it just like a normal appointment, asking questions and clarifying details as needed.
 You can choose from a range of options to enhance your call experience.
 See Call screen activities.

-At the end of your call, select End and then Leave the call.
+At the end of your call, select Leave Leave the call.
 It is best to close the browser, too.
+See Leave appointment for more information.

 Take any follow-up actions your service provider has recommended, such as booking further appointments, arranging tests, or going to the pharmacy.